 Imagine that everything on your coffee table is at the same height.
 You won’t feel relaxed but cabined.
 The impression your home leaves on your friends will be stiff.

 The height of the objects you choose should match the size of the coffee table.
 And if you are using a tray, the objects in a narrow base fit better.

 For taller objects, vases should be a good option and you can put fresh branches in them to add some life to the vignette.

 For short objects, you are free to pick small items you like: a short candle, books, a pretty dish, etc.

 How To Style A Coffee Table With No Tray?

 If your coffee table is round, it may be better not to use a tray, which allows you to use the coffee table more than just the edge.
 Without a tray, your placement can be relaxed.

 What if you don’t like the tray but still want to divide the place of your coffee table?
 A pedestal should be your choice, making an excellent addition to your coffee table.

 With the popularity of simplism, the hairpin legs take the stage.
-Build your own table or pedestal with hairpin legs is becoming incredibly popular.
+Building your own table or pedestal with hairpin legs is becoming incredibly popular.
 Signstek’s 6-inch hairpin legs would be perfect for this idea.
-With the simple construction, your DIY pedestal is suitable for all kinds of coffee table.
+With simple construction, your DIY pedestal is suitable for all kinds of coffee tables.